 Patchy moist desquamation, moist oedema (RTOG 2b)

-Tender or bright erythema without moist desquamation (RTOG 2a)
+Tender or bright erythema / pigmentation without moist desquamation (RTOG 2a)

 The advice above is for a guide only and each patient should be assessed individually.
-If unsure about products to use please seek further advice.
+If unsure about products to use please seek further advise from the wound care team, tissue viability specialists or dermatology.

 For further information please see - https://www.sor.org/learning/document-library/skin-care-advice-patients-undergoing-radical-external-beam-megavoltage-radiotherapy-0

-A distinctive localised cutaneous reaction to certain antineoplastic agents.
-Symptoms include: Tingling or burning, redness, flaking/dryness, swelling, small blisters, sores on palms and/or sole.
+A distinctive localised cutaneous reaction to certain SACT.
+Symptoms include tingling or burning, redness, flaking/dryness, swelling, small blisters, sores on palms and/or sole.

 Questions: